yosemitebandit/meduele/readme.md

     original patient call is passed in as a URL parameter (somewhat confusing as this volunteer-initiated call has its own CallSid)
  5. there were some issues with GETing vs POSTing to this URL (and other twilio endpoints) because of CSRF protection.
-    There is currently a bit of a hack in place that doesn't perform a csrf check if 'twilio' is in the path
+    There is currently a bit of a hack in place that doesn't perform a csrf check if 'twilio' is in the path.
+This is a problem only with profiles since all other names are auto-generated.
  6. the template rendered for the /twilio/outgoing_volunteer_call endpoint is passed a phone number based on the callSID parameter and the TwiML dial verb gets this phone number to start the call